bymarcelolewin/content-modeling-cli/README.md

 ## Getting Started

 - Install Node.js if you don't already have it.
 - git pull this repo.
-It will create a Contentful-Content-Modeling-CLI folder.
+It will create a Content-Modeling-CLI folder.

 ## CLI Setup
-- Switch to "Contentful-Content-Modeling-CLI" folder.
+- Switch to "Content-Modeling-CLI" folder.
 - In your terminal run: ```npm install```
 - Then run ```npm link``` or if you get a permission error, run ```sudo npm link```.
 - Test the CLI by typing in ```cm --help``` from anywhere.  ```cm``` should be globally available in your terminal now.